PrincetonUniversity/gpu_programming_intro/04_gpu_tools/README.md

 # Nsight Compute (ncu) for GPU Kernel Profiling

 See the NVIDIA [documentation](https://docs.nvidia.com/nsight-compute/).
 This tool does not support the P100 GPUs of TigerGPU.
-To make the command available load the module:
+On some clusters you will need to load a module to make the command available:

 ```
+$ ncu --help
+bash: ncu: command not found
-$ module load cudatoolkit/11.4
+$ module load cudatoolkit/11.6
 $ ncu --help
 ```